voodoo12345/credits-docs/source/blockchain_details.rst

 To use this voting power, i.e. cast a vote one must have in possession the private key corresponding to the address VP is assigned to to be able to prove the ownership.
-By default every node of the Credits DLT network holds a private key to one of the VP addresses and casts votes with it, and VP itself is split equally between all parties.
+By default, every node of the Credits DLT network holds a private key to one of the VP addresses and casts votes with it, and VP itself is split equally between all parties.

 However it is totally possible practically to create new addresses and assign VP to them, imbalance the system by giving some addresses more VP